0kspecial/Headtracking-on-Linux/README.md

 The launch should be successful now, Opentrack.exe and your game both start.

 Now you need to install the native Linux Opentrack.
 You may find an appimage or compile from source.
-To compile from source (recommended) follow the instructions on https://github.com/opentrack/opentrack/wiki/Building-on-Linux
+To compile from source (recommended) follow the instructions on https://github.com/opentrack/opentrack/wiki/Building-on-Linux.
+I highly recommand you automat this process, to keep up with dependencies.

 After the installation/compilation was successful, launch your game from Steam with the provided parameters to also launch the portable Opentrack.exe via opentrack-launcher.
 Start your Linux native Opentrack.
 Use the following settings: